babo/bigquery-prezi/prezi.md

 - fully managed
 - analytics engine
 - for big data
-- runs SQL queries
+- SQL queries
 - fast

+???
+- Thank you for joining us today!
+- no hardware, no virtual machines, no software to install
 - it doesn't matter what size of data
 - what type of queries you do
-???
-Thank you for joining us today!

-no hardware, no virtual machines, no software to install
 ---
 # BigQuery
-- Analytics as a service
+- analytics
+- not just for your data scientist
 ???
 Your guess were correct
 - I'm here to represent the Norwegian office of Nordcloud